tskj/typescript-json-decoder/README.md

 This is read as "the `userDecoder` decodes an object which might look like `{ username: "hunter2", userId: 3 }` and decodes to an object which looks like `{ identifier: "user:hunter2:3" }`".

-Both the `field` and the `fields` decoder are meant to be used "inside" an object decoder in the way shown here, although you may pass an object directly.
+Both the `field` and the `fields` decoder are meant to be used "inside" a record decoder in the way shown here.